Dr. Julie Blais

 Research Interests

-Dr. Blais’ research can be divided into three interrelated areas: 1) examining risk assessment and risk communication in the legal system, 2) understanding the role of psychopathy within risk assessments, and 3) examining personality correlates to both prosocial and antisocial behaviour more broadly.
+Dr. Blais’ research can be divided into three interrelated areas: 1) examining forensic risk assessment and risk communication in the legal system, 2) understanding the risk factors for the perpetration of technology-facilitated sexual violence, and 3) examining personality correlates to both prosocial and antisocial behaviour more broadly.

 Selected Publications